Gold falls as investors dial back rate cut bets, set for third monthly gain

 Gold retreated towards $4,000 an ounce on Friday as uncertainty over another U.S. rate cut in December helped keep the dollar near three-month highs, but held on track for its third straight monthly gain.

-The dollar index held near its highest in three months against rivals, making greenback-priced bullion more expensive for other currency holders.
+The dollar index held near its highest in three months, making greenback-priced bullion more expensive for other currency holders.

 On Wednesday, the Fed cut interest rates by 25 basis points for the second time this year, taking the benchmark overnight rate to a target range of 3.75%–4.00%.

+Following the decision, Powell said officials were struggling to reach a consensus about what lies ahead for monetary policy and cautioned that markets should not assume another rate cut in December.

-Markets now price in a 67% probability of a 25-bp cut compared with a 91.1% chance a week ago, CME Group's FedWatch tool showed, after Chair Jerome Powell's hawkish remarks.
+Markets now price in a 67% probability of a 25-bp cut compared with a 91.1% chance a week ago, CME Group's FedWatch tool showed, after Chair Powell's remarks.

 Safe-haven demand has also been dented on trade-related optimism following trade talks between the U.S. and China this week.